 Figure: Bad example - Numerous group chats with no group name and therefore no way of tracking previous chats/files

 Figure: Good example - Figure showing all of the team members.
-This group chat can be used over and over for projects discussions with all data in one place and integrated with SharePoint.
+This group chat can be used over and over for project discussions with all data in one place and integrated with SharePoint.